NattyNarwhal/PocketToot/README.md

 `Newtonsoft.Json.Compact`, the last version of which was 3.5.

 Build the solution and correct paths to things, if needed.
 That's it.

+## Usage

+You need to acquire a development key; the application doesn't currently support fetching OAuth keys.
+From Mastodon's web UI, go to settings, then development, then create new application.
+Call it PocketToot, then once saved, put "Your access token" into the token field of the settings when launching the app, and your instance's domain name in hostname.
+You can hit "test" to ensure that both the token is valid and you can connect to the server with your device's TLS capabilities.

+Once launched, the UI should be fairly self-explanatory.
+While I try to polish it, there are rough edges and uninmplemented features.

+Timelines are manually refreshed.